-Figure 5: Changes in publishing behaviour of DEAL researchers, 2012-2020, dependent on collaboration status.
-"Single author" refers to articles that are authored by a single researcher, "DEAL collaboration" refers to articles with multiple authors, where all authors are based exclusively at DEAL institutions, "National collaboration" refers to articles where some authors are based at DEAL institutions and others at non-DEAL institutions within Germany, and "International collaboration" refers to articles where some authors are based at DEAL institutions and others at institutions outside of Germany.
+Figure 5.
+Changes in publishing behavior of DEAL researchers, 2012-2020, dependent on OA status.
 (A) Total number of articles published by DEAL researchers in Elsevier and non-Elsevier journals.
-(B) year-on-year (YOY) change in Elsevier's market share of articles published by DEAL researchers.
+(B) Year-on-year (YOY) change in Elsevier's market share of articles published by DEAL researchers.